The (History of) Freediving Records

 1960 – the race for depth was started by Americo Santarelli, who reached 43m in Brazil in the waters near Rio de Janeiro.
 Enzo Maiorca accepted the challenge and dove 45m in Syracuse, Italy.

 Maiorca was born on June 21, 1931, in Syracuse, Sicily.
-He started to swim and dive as early as four years, although he was afraid of water as a child.
-Fighting this fear, he became a spearfisher, although later in 1967, he stopped hunting fish and turned vegetarian.
+He started to swim and dive as early as four years old, although he was afraid of water as a child.
+Fighting this fear, he became a spearfisher, although later, in 1967, he stopped hunting fish and turned vegetarian.
 In one of his interviews, he explains that he realized the terror of the fish he had shot during one of the hunts and decided never to do that again.
 He was inspired to start freediving in 1956 by an article in the local paper about the record of Alberto Novelli and immediately started training.

 1961 – Maiorca sets a new record of 50m promised to be impossible by the medics.
 They thought that the diver’s lungs would collapse at that depth because of the pressure, but it turned out the human body had much more resources for adaptation in store.